rduplain/memo/startups-for-people-with-problems.md

 2. The people who need your product the most are typically not the decision maker and therefore not your customer.

-Accordingly, your product needs to be sensitive to the many layers of how healthcare is delivered, and your business model needs to account for who is making the decision to buy a new product.
-Often this decision is once or twice removed by an enterprise health system or an insurance carrier (or "payer" in the broader sense).
+Your product/service needs to be sensitive to the many layers of how healthcare is delivered, and your business model needs to account for who is making the decision to buy a new product in addition to who is using it.
+Often this buying decision is once or twice removed from its use by an enterprise health system or an insurance carrier (or "payer" in the broader sense).

 For medical startups focused on a health condition, either directly or indirectly, I have found that it is very important to focus on a clinically